codingMustache/codingMustache/README.md

 ## Joke of the Day

-The shovel was a ground-breaking invention.
+What is the tallest building in the world?
+The library – it’s got the most stories!

 ## Daily Trivia

-Which of these names was an actual codename for a cancelled Microsoft project?
+Generally, which component of a computer draws the most power?
- 1. Enceladus
+ 1. Processor
- 2. Pollux
+ 2. Hard Drive
- 3. Saturn
+ 3. Power Supply
- 4. Neptune
+ 4. Video Card

 <details>
   <summary>Answer</summary>
-  Neptune
+  Video Card
 </details>